 A highly simplified curriculum was introduced in Sierra Leone in the wake of the Ebola crisis.
 The curriculum attempted to cover two academic years in one year.
-Details of the implementation of this curriculum and evaluation of its success is not available 54 .
-However, suggestions are emerging that a similar approach may be adopted in South Africa.
-On 1 October, the Minister of Education announced that "we have revised the annual teaching plans to extend to next year".
-55 Details of this are yet to emerge.
+Details of the implementation of this curriculum and evaluation of its success is not available54.
+There are suggestions emerging now, however, that a similar approach may be adopted in South Africa.
+On 1 October, the Minister of Education announced that "we have revised the annual teaching plans to extend to next year".55 Details of this are yet to emerge.